divyanshukumarpcm/privateRoom/README.md

 # privateRoom
 Make your work private by building a system using arduino which instantly kills a program when someone enters your room/cabin

+FOR LINUX USERS: INSTEAD OF PYTHON, NOW YOU CAN USE .SH BASH FILE I PROVIDED. chmod +x the file first and then run it .
+No need to run the python one.

 STEPS: